 Design GoalsThe design of cities is driven by three principal needs:

 Design StandardsThe fulfillment of these needs in a carfree city gives rise to the following design standards:

 Rapid TransportProvide fast access to all parts of the city.
 In a city of one million it should be possible to get anywhere in considerably less than an hour.
-Passengers should never have to transfer more than once.
+Passengers should not have to transfer more than once.